 I have to say this has not been my favorite week.
-We didn’t have power for 3 days and with our well that means no water too.
-I now know that I haven’t appreciated water piped in the house nearly enough.
-Then yesterday the power went off again while I was working on a tight deadline.
-I put on my big girl panties, packed up my stuff and drove to the closest coffee shop.
+We didn’t have power for 3 days and with our well, that means no water too.
+I now know that I haven’t appreciated piped water nearly enough.
+Yesterday the power went off again while I was working on a tight deadline, so I put on my big girl panties, packed up my stuff and drove to the closest coffee shop.

 Turn your around your week by entering the giveaway at the bottom of this post to win a coupon for a free Beyond Meat product and a few other goodies.
 This giveaway is only good in the US .

 With the cold weather that just keeps coming back I’ve been making lots of chili, which is a perfect winter food.
 Beyond Meat sent me a few samples of their new crumbles and it was perfect for some chili experimentation.
 It worked great in the slow cooker and took cooking all day in stride.
 I can’t wait to try it in more slow cooker dishes.